exograph/exograph/docs/docs/postgres/operations/queries.md

 Each query takes four arguments, all of which are optional:

-- `where`: a filter expression that is used to filter the list of entities
+- `where`: an expression to filter the list of entities
 - `orderBy`: a list of fields to order the list of entities
 - `limit`: the maximum number of entities to return
 - `offset`: the number of entities to skip